 - Now, the cells C4:D12 are protected from deletion.

-- How to Protect Certain Cells in Excel (2 Suitable Ways)
+Read More: How to Lock Certain Cells in Excel

 2. Set Excel File to Read-Only Mode